paglimo/beegfs-go/README.md

 reusable Go packages currently follow slightly different versioning schemes:

-* OS packages/binaries built from this repository follow the same versioning scheme as the other BeeGFS components and start at version `v8.x.y`.
+* OS packages/binaries built from this repository follow the same versioning scheme as the other BeeGFS components and start at version `v8.y.z`.
   * For example if you want to build the version of the `beegfs` tool compatible with BeeGFS 8.0.0 you would check out the `v8.0.0` tag.
-* The Go module and reusable packages it provides will remain at `v0` indicating the Go module's API is not necessarily guaranteed to be stable and each `v8.x.y` BeeGFS release, the module's API will be versioned as `v0.x.y`.
+* The Go module and reusable packages it provides will remain at `v0` indicating the Go module's API is not necessarily guaranteed to be stable.
+For each `v8.y` BeeGFS `major.minor` release, the module's API will be versioned as `v0.8.y`.
+Patch versions will not have a corresponding module version tag and instead a [pseudo-version](https://go.dev/ref/mod#pseudo-versions) should be used.
+  Examples:
-  * For example, to import Go packages from the `beegfs-go` module that work with BeeGFS `v8.0.0` you would run `go get github.com/thinkparq/beegfs-go@v0.0.0`.
+  * To import Go packages from the `beegfs-go` module that work with BeeGFS `v8.1.0` you would run `go get github.com/thinkparq/beegfs-go@v0.8.1`.
-  * If you make changes to `beegfs-go` that need to be imported elsewhere before a new "official" version is tagged, you would use a [pseudo-version](https://go.dev/ref/mod#pseudo-versions) by running `go get github.com/thinkparq/beegfs-go@<LONG-COMMIT-HASH>` to import a specific commit.
+  * If you needed to import new functionality or a bug fix in between major/minor versions you would use a [pseudo-version](https://go.dev/ref/mod#pseudo-versions) by running `go get github.com/thinkparq/beegfs-go@<LONG-COMMIT-HASH>` to import a specific commit.

 ### Why not just use the same version for the Go module and binaries it provides?